 The love story of famous TV actors Shalini Kapoor and Rohit Sagar is talked about often.
 They two celebrated their 10th anniversary in 2018.
-They continue to excel on TV and often talk about their rock solid marriage.
-In this interview Shalini Kapoor talks about their marriage, about hubby Rohit Sagar and their daughter Aadyya.
+They continue to excel on TV and often talk about their rock-solid marriage.
+In this interview, Shalini Kapoor talks about their marriage, about hubby Rohit Sagar and their daughter Aadyya.

 How long have you been married?
 How did you meet?

 We had a love marriage.
 It’s been a beautiful journey of 10 years.
 We were working together for a series for BR Films and that’s where we met.
-It wasn’t love at first sight.
+It wasn’t loved at first sight.
 We met as friends and continued as such without realising how close we had become.
 We used to discuss everything… even when I was considering marriage prospects with some other guy who proposed.

 We were such good friends that even jealousy never cropped up between us.
 Then one day my father pointed out that when we were so compatible, we should consider marriage.
 But even today, we are more best friends first, spouses later.